 - 11. The IPCryptR2 denies access to plaintext secret and private keys contained within the module. - 12.
 The IPCryptR2 provides the capability to zeroize all plaintext cryptographic keys and other unprotected critical security parameters within the module. - 1.
-To completely initialize and zeroize the module: - i.
-Utilize the Program Update service, and reset the module, to zeroize all module plaintext CSPs. - 13.
-The IPCryptR2 conforms to FCC 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class B requirements. - 14.
+To completely initialize and zeroize the module:

+i.Utilize the Program Update service, and reset the module, to zeroize all module plaintext CSPs.

+- 13. The IPCryptR2 conforms to FCC 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class B requirements. - 14.
 The IPCryptR2 performs the following self-tests.
 Powering the module off then on or resetting the module using the Reset service will initiate the power up self-tests.

-- Power up and on-demand tests - Cryptographic algorithm test: Each algorithm (SHA-384, and AES-256 in OFB, GCM, CBC, and 8-bit CFB modes) is tested by using a known key, known data, and if required a known IV.
+- Power up and on-demand tests - Cryptographic algorithm test: Each algorithm (SHA-384, SHA-1, HMAC-SHA384, ECDSA-SHA384 and AES-256 in OFB, GCM, ECB, CBC, and 8-bit CFB modes) is tested by using a known key, known data, and if required a known IV.
 The data is then encrypted and compared with known encrypted data; the test passes if the final data matches the known data, otherwise it fails.
-The encrypted data is then decrypted and compared with the original plaintext; the test passes if the decrypted data matches the original plaintext, otherwise it fails. - RNG KAT test: the RNG is initialized with a known answer seed, DT counter and Triple-DES key.
-The RNG is run and the result compared to known answer data.
-The test passes if the generated data matches the known answer data, otherwise the test fails. - Firmware integrity test: A digital signature is generated over the code when it is built using SHA-384 and ECDSA-384 and is stored with the code upon download into the module.
+The encrypted data is then decrypted data matches the original plaintext; the test passes if the decrypted data matches the original plaintext, otherwise it fails.
+The complete list of algorithm tests follows: - SHA1 hashing KAT on a 24-bit data block - SHA1 hashing KAT on a 448-bit data block - SHA384 hashing KAT on a 24-bit block - SHA384 hashing KAT on a 896-bit block - SHA1 HMAC keyed hashing KAT with 25-byte key and 50-byte data - SHA384 HMAC keyed hashing KAT with 25-byte key and 50-byte data - AES CFB encryption/decryption KAT using a 128-bit key - AES CFB encryption/decryption KAT in 8 bit mode using a 256-bit key - AES CFB encryption/decryption KAT in OFB mode using a 256-bit key - AES256 encryption/decryption KAT in ECB mode using a 256-bit key - AES256 encryption/decryption KAT in CBC mode using a 256-bit key - AES256 encryption/decryption KAT in OFB mode using a 256-bit key - AES GCM encryption/decryption KAT using a 256-bit key - Non-deterministic Hardware Random Number Generator entropy test. - Firmware integrity test: A digital signature is generated over the code when it is built using SHA-384 and ECDSA-384 and is stored with the code upon download into the module.
 When the module is powered up the digital signature is verified.
 If the digital signature matches, then the test passes, otherwise it fails. - External indicators test: Upon every power up, the module will assert and deassert each signal connected to an external indicator, so that the User may verify that the indicators are functioning and controlled by the module. - Conditional tests - Firmware load test: A digital signature is generated over the code when it is built using SHA-384 and ECDSA-384.
 Upon download into the module, the digital signature is verified.
-If the digital signature matches, then the test passes, otherwise it fails. - Continuous Random Number Generator test: The continuous random number generator test is performed on all RNGs supported by the module.
-For each RNG, an initial value is generated and stored upon power up.
+If the digital signature matches, then the test passes, otherwise it fails. - Continuous Random Number Generator test: The continuous random number generator test is performed on the RNG supported by the module.
+(Hardware NDRNG).
+An initial value is generated and stored upon power up.
 This value is not used for anything other than to initialize comparison data.
-A successive call to any one of the RNGs generates a new set of data, which is compared to the comparison data.
-If a match is detected, this test fails; otherwise the new data is stored as the comparison data and returned to the caller. - 15.
-The IPCryptR2 enters the Critical Error state if the Cryptographic Algorithm Test, Continuous Random Number Generator Test, or RNG KAT fails.
-An error indicator is output by turning the Alarm LED red while in the Critical Error state.
-The Critical Error state may be exited by powering the module off then on. - 16.
-The IPCryptR2 enters the Signature Validation Failure state if the Firmware Integrity test or Firmware Load test fails.
-A status message indicating success is not output over the status interface to indicate the Firmware Integrity test or Firmware Load test failed.
-While in this state the module will wait to be programmed and will not perform any other operations. - 17.
-If all power up self-tests pass, the Alarm LED output will be clear. - 18.
-The IPCryptR2 does not perform any cryptographic functions while in an error state.
+A successive call to the RNG generates a new set of data, which is compared to the comparison data.
+If a match is detected, this test fails; otherwise the new data is stored as the comparison data and returned to the caller.